 Customer library: If you’re selling to the same customers, you can add their details in Shopify so it’s quicker to associate an invoice or other sales to individuals.

-Discounts, taxes and tips: Add discounts and taxes to items at checkout, and even add tips at checkout.
+Discounts, taxes and tips: Add discounts and taxes to items at checkout, and give customers the option to leave a tip.

-The Shopify POS app has the most features on iPad, so using an iPhone or Android device could present some limitations.
+The iPad app has more features than the smartphone app, so using an iPhone could present some limitations.

-The basic features available for Shopify Lite users are usually enough for casual selling, but we recommend a POS upgrade if you sell a lot face to face.
-The Lite POS features could, for example, be ideal for merchants going on tradeshows, selling on farmers’ markets or occasionally in pop-up stores.
+The basic features for Shopify Lite users are usually enough for casual selling, but we recommend a POS upgrade if you sell a lot face to face.
+The Lite POS features could, for example, be ideal for merchants going on trade shows, selling on farmers’ markets or occasionally in pop-up stores.